wepala/appa/README.md

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
+This project uses [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/wepala/weagenda/tags).

 ## Linting

-We use [eslint](https://eslint.org) for parsing our ECMAScript/JavaScript code, in order to make our code more consistent and prevent bugs.
+This project uses [eslint](https://eslint.org) for parsing our ECMAScript/JavaScript code, in order to make our code more consistent and prevent bugs.

 ## License